MicrosoftDocs/microsoft-community-training/microsoft-community-training/analytics/in-built-reports/course-view-report.md

 ## Learner Performance

 This section in the course view enables an admin to track learner’s progress and compare performance for a given course.
-In the table below, for each learner, you can see the completion percentage, no of lessons completed, no of quizzes completed (including exams), average quiz score percentage (including exams).
+In the table below, for each learner, you can see the completion percentage, no of lessons completed, no of assessment completed (including exams), average assessment score percentage (including exams).
 ![Learner performance](../../media/image%2873%29.png)

 > [!NOTE]